 Overall, the Trinity Region covers a total land area of approximately 18,000 square miles with about 22 percent (4,000 square miles) in the existing conditions floodplain.
-Noteworthy, Chambers County has a high percentage of floodplain area, due to its Gulf Coast location along the Trinity Bay and East Bay and relatively flat terrain.
-The County experience both inundated coastal flooding, as well as riverine flooding from the Trinity River.
+Of note, Chambers County has a high percentage of floodplain area, due to its Gulf Coast location along the Trinity Bay and East Bay along with relatively flat terrain.
+The County experiences both inundated coastal flooding, as well as riverine flooding from the Trinity River.
 Hardin and Hood counties exhibit small floodplain area percentages, as they have less than one percent of their land area located in the Trinity Region.